Losmercy/Threat-Intelligence/README.md

 * System event monitoring (Sysmon - if available since not every organizations implement it, Powershell logs, Windows Event Logs, Defender logs, among others) plays a critical role in correlating indicators and detecting malicious activity across endpoints.

 ## Recommendations
+* Automate YARA scans across endpoints with regular IOC updates to keep up with evolving malware variants

-* Automate YARA scans across endpoints and integrate with SIEM solutions to enable real-time detection and faster incident response.
+* integrate with SIEM solutions to enable real-time detection and faster incident response.

 * Regularly update YARA rules and IOC databases to keep up with evolving malware variants and new threat actor techniques.